darron/shudi/README.md

 3. Executing if a block isn't present.
 4. Then looping for the appointed time.

-The program I'd like to try this with is Chef.
+The program I'd like to try this with is Chef client:

+`./shudi run -e chef-client -d 1800 -s 900`

 1. We can't stop a Chef run *during* the run without throwing an error.
-This is not an error.
+This would not throw an error - it would log a metric if it was blocked.
 2. We often don't want Chef to run for all sorts of reasons.
-3. The methods we have to stop Chef from running are not great.
+3. The methods we have to stop Chef from running are currently not that great.

 I'd like to make the `block` interface simple:

-`./shudi block chef-client`
+`./shudi block -e chef-client`

 Also:

-`./shudi unblock chef-client`
+`./shudi unblock -e chef-client`

 TODO: